Dunkerque-class battleship: Mers-el-Kébir

 In the meantime, Strasbourg became the flagship of the Forces de haute mer, which was created from the remains of the French fleet still available in Toulon, under the command of Amiral Jean de Laborde.
 During this period, limitations on French naval activity from the armistice kept Strasbourg largely in port, limited to two training cruises per month.
 In September 1940, the ship and several cruisers sortied to cover Provence, which had been repaired and refloated after the attack on Mers-el-Kébir, as she returned to Toulon.

 By April 1941, Dunkerque was back in a seaworthy condition, though tests of her propulsion system were necessary before she would be able to get underway.
-Heavy fighting between British and Italian forces during the Mediterranean Campaign delayed Dunkerques return to France until February 1942.
+Heavy fighting between British and Italian forces during the Mediterranean Campaign delayed Dunkerque's return to France until February 1942.
 Escorted by five destroyers and some 65 aircraft, she arrived in Toulon on 20 February and was later drydocked there in June to begin repairs.